ctmrbio/stag-mwc/docs/source/installation.rst

 The recommended way to get started using |full_name| is to download and install `Conda`_.
 A good starting point is a clean `miniconda3`_ installation.
 Miniconda3 is quick to install and does not require administrator permissions.
+Please also consider setting up your environment for `Bioconda`_.

 After installing `Conda`_ and activating the base environment, install snakemake into your base environment::